Imitation Learning from Purified Demonstrations: Introduction

 Confidence-based methods have been shown to be effective when addressing the issue of imperfect demonstrations in imitation learning.
 In WGAIL~\cite{wang2021learning} and SAIL~\cite{ijcai2021-0434}, confidence estimation for each demonstration is tied to the discriminator during the adversarial training phase.
 BCND~\cite{sasaki2021behavioral} proposes that the agent's policy itself can estimate confidence.
 Rather than predicting the confidence directly through either policy or discriminator, CAIL~\cite{zhang2021confidence} considers confidence as a learnable parameter and jointly optimizes it with imitation learning methods.
 The key of confidence-based methods lies in how to derive proper confidence for each expert demonstration.
 However, most existing methods integrate confidence estimation into the training of IL~\cite{beliaev2022imitation}, leading to a bi-level optimization problem.
 This bi-level optimization can become unstable and hard to converge during the training of imitation learning, resulting in a breakdown of the confidence estimation.
 Furthermore, the aforementioned methods are specifically designed to be compatible with either BC or GAIL.
 This specificity limits their flexibility and restricts their application with other methods.

 Rather than integrating the handling of imperfect demonstrations into IL training, we propose an approach where the purification of imperfect demonstrations is performed first.
 Subsequently, imitation learning is carried out with purified demonstrations.
-Based on this idea, we introduce Diffusion Purified Imitation Learning (DP-IL), which utilizes the forward and reverse processes in diffusion models to recover the optimal expert demonstrations from imperfect ones.
-By incorporating the diffusion process into denoising imperfect demonstrations, we provide theoretical analysis on the effectiveness of perturbation elimination during the forward diffusion process as well as the reduction of the gap between the optimal and purified expert distributions.
-The value gap between the purified and optimal demonstration distributions can also be upper-bounded.
-We show this strategy is general and can be equipped with both online and offline imitation learning methods.
-Experimental results in MuJoCo \cite{todorov2012mujoco} demonstrate the effectiveness of our method from different aspects.
+Based on this idea, we introduce Diffusion Purified Imitation Learning (DP-IL), which utilizes the forward and reverse diffusion processes to recover the optimal demonstrations from imperfect ones.
+By incorporating the diffusion process into denoising imperfect demonstrations, we provide theoretical analysis on the effectiveness of noise elimination during the forward diffusion process as well as the reduction of the gap between the optimal and purified distribution.
+The distance between the purified and optimal demonstration can also be bounded.
+We show that the purified demonstrations can be used in both online and offline imitation learning methods.
+Experimental results in MuJoCo~\cite{todorov2012mujoco} and RoboSuite~\cite{robosuite2020} demonstrate the effectiveness of our method from different aspects.